MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 In Partner Center, the submission process automatically moves your game through certification and on to retail.
 There is an order of operations to respect.

-When you’re ready to go to certification, you should follow the following steps in order:
+When you're ready to go to certification, you should follow the following steps in order:

 1. Publish your XDK product in Partner Center to CERT (including catalog, binary, and service config).

 2. Start your Partner Center submission for your UWP product.

-    1.  **Be sure to select “Publish this app manually” or “No sooner than \[date\]” in the Publish date field!** If you don’t do this, your UWP game could be released to retail automatically without your intervention.
+    1.  **Be sure to select "Publish this app manually" or "No sooner than \[date\]" in the Publish date field!** If you don't do this, your UWP game could be released to retail automatically without your intervention.

 <table>
   <tr>
     <td>
-      For a UWP-only game, it is still required to publish your catalog and service config to CERT in Partner Center before starting your submission, even though you don’t have an XDK title binary that you’re publishing.
+      For a UWP-only game, it is still required to publish your catalog and service config to CERT in Partner Center before starting your submission, even though you don't have an XDK title binary that you're publishing.
     </td>
   </tr>
 </table>